Troubleshooting Sitemap source issues

 Context and symptoms:

-Cause: Your network may be blocking inbound requests from Coveo.
+3. Your network may be blocking inbound requests from the Coveo Platform.

-Resolution: Allow inbound requests from Coveo.
-If it’s not possible, install the Coveo On-Premises Crawling Module on your infrastructure to push documents to Coveo instead.
+3. Allow inbound requests from the Coveo Platform or consider installing the Coveo Crawling Module on your infrastructure to push documents to Coveo instead.

 Context and symptoms:

-Cause: The Sitemap source JSON configuration addressPatterns filters array may be filtering out that URL.
+Cause: The Sitemap source exclusion and inclusion rules may be filtering out that sitemap URL.
 Consequently, pages listed in that sitemap file aren’t indexed.

-Resolution: Access the Edit a source JSON configuration panel and review your addressPatterns.
+Resolution: Access your source configuration and review your exclusion and inclusion rules.
 Ensure your sitemap file URL:

 Missing or invalid basic authentication configuration